ray-project/ray/doc/source/ray-core/starting-ray.rst

 connect to.
 It checks, in order:
 1. The ``RAY_ADDRESS`` OS environment variable.
 2. The concrete address passed to ``ray.init(address=<address>)``.
-3. If no address is provided, the latest Ray instance that was started on the same machine.
+3. If no address is provided, the latest Ray instance that was started on the same machine using ``ray start``.

 .. _start-ray-init: